jamesob/jamesob.github.io/resume/index.md

   [Counsyl](https://www.counsyl.com/), South San Francisco, CA
   Mar.
 2015 -

-  - Led development of a lab ETL/BI system.
+  - Led development of an ETL/BI system that provides analytics on the operation of an automated genome sequencing lab.
-  - Modernized the infrastructure of a robotics-automated wetlab with Docker, AWS, monitoring, and continuous deployment.
+  - Modernized the infrastructure of over ten systems with Docker, AWS, monitoring, and continuous deployment.
   - Automated finance ETL jobs away from painful once-per-month ordeals to nightly exports with Puppet and Python.
+  - Improved developer experience by introducing [Sentry](https://getsentry.com/welcome/), an effortless service deployment mechanism, and physical monitoring displays.
   - Much wrangling of AWS under HIPAA constraints.
-  - Improved developer experience by introducing [Sentry](https://getsentry.com/welcome/), an effortless service deployment mechanism, and physical monitoring displays.

 - **Engineer, Lead**
   [Percolate](https://www.percolate.com/), New York, NY